OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSolidDielectricMaterial.md

           | GGX = 1 (default)

-        <p class=jekyll-theme-minimal scene-class-attr-comment">sets the normalized distribution function for specular.
+        <p class="jekyll-theme-minimal scene-class-attr-comment">sets the normalized distribution function for specular.
 GGX is currently isotropic only</p>

   </p>